LettucePie/crystecks/README.md

   - Default values of `0`
 - Array of Effect Codes

+#### SuperTypes
+In a traditional sense, a card is the object that is placed onto the board.
+In this case though, since we're purely digital we don't have to refer to just *card*.
+We can distinguish absolutely that cards contain spells, and those spells either *Manifest* something or execute an effect/ability.
+With this in mind;
+ - Fiends and Charms are Manifestations
+ - Spells and Cantrips are Encantations

 How Card Images will be made is currently undecided.
 - Sticker system, where players arrange and color stickers in an area?
 - Camera Access?